 Rehabilitation and expansion of major road network connection, utilizing asphalt recycling methodology

 One of Nigeria’s most important highways runs from North to South.
-The Abuja-Kaduna-Zaria-Kano Road forms a critical part of the this larger highway system, enabling the movement of people and products from the North to the South and vice versa - thereby uniting the Nigerian people and economy, and connecting Nigeria to North Africa via the Lagos-Algiers Trans-African Highway.
+The Abuja-Kaduna-Zaria-Kano Road forms a critical part of this larger highway system, enabling the movement of people and products from the North to the South and vice versa - thereby uniting the Nigerian people and economy, and connecting Nigeria to North Africa via the Lagos-Algiers Trans-African Highway.

 To address the poor condition and deterioration of this priority road, Julius Berger is contracted to rehabilitate and reconstruct 375.9 km of the Dual Carriageway: From the Federal Capital Territory Abuja through Kaduna, excluding the Kaduna bypass, on to Zaria and further north to Kano.